Johnny Kitagawa: J-pop agency boss resigns over predator's abuse

 Julie Fujishima resigned from Johnny and Associates on Thursday during a public apology to her uncle's victims.

-Her departure comes a week after investigators found Mr Kitagawa had "extensively" abused young idols at his pop agency over a six-decade career.
+Her departure comes a week after investigators found Kitagawa abused hundreds of boys and young men over six decades, as head of the boyband agency.

+A BBC documentary this year about the abuse led more victims to come forward.

-He died in 2019, having always denied wrongdoing.
+Johnny Kitagawa died in 2019, having always denied wrongdoing.
 He never faced charges.

-On Thursday, his niece and outgoing chief executive Ms Fujishima acknowledged the abuse for the first time.
+On Thursday, his niece and outgoing chief executive Ms Fujishima acknowledged his abuse for the first time.

 "Both the agency itself and I myself as a person recognise that sex abuse by Johnny Kitagawa took place," she said.